 Without any traction on the ice, it would be impossible for the team to move the bob.
 So, everyone on the team wears spiked start shoes for better traction.
-The spikes are arranged like a brush, and they can be no longer than one millimeter, no wider than four millimeters and no farther apart than three millimeters.
+The spikes are arranged like a brush, and they can be no longer than 1 millimeter (.03 inches), no wider than 4 millimeters (.15 inches) and no farther apart than 3 millimeters (.11 inches).
 Bobsledders also wear skintight, aerodynamic suits to help reduce drag on the way down the run.
 Everyone on the team must wear a protective helmet, usually with a full-face visor or a pair of goggles.
 Most drivers wear gloves, but some go barehanded for better contact with the steering rings.

 We'll look at these rings and the other components of the bobsled next.